Lavender Care: How to Grow Lavender in Pots and Containers

 Does Potted Lavender Require Fertilizer?

-Lavenders have adapted to growing in soils with a high sand or grit content that is relatively low in fertility and it is in these conditions that lavender thrives.
+No lavender does not need any fertilizer.
+Lavenders have adapted to growing in soils with a high sand or grit content that is relatively low in fertility, and they thrive in these conditions.

 Additional fertilizer is contrary to the preferred conditions to which the lavender has adapted and is likely to harm your lavender.

-With added fertilizer lavender displays fewer flowers and the concentration of essential oils in the leaves (which is responsible for the aroma) is much lower.
+If you add fertilizer to your lavenders, the lavender displays fewer flowers, and the concentration of essential oils in the leaves (which is responsible for the aroma) is much lower.

 To get the best out of your potted lavender, recreate the lower fertility conditions of its native Mediterranean range by using a potting mix that is at least 30% horticultural sand or grit to promote flowering, and avoid using any fertilizer as this can harm your lavender.